 What to do when your new cat is scared

 Your new cat will likely experience some stress when they first arrive.
 It’s important to recognize the signs of stress to help put your kitty at ease.
 Signs of stress include decreased appetite, decreased grooming, lack of interest in affection or attention, hiding, biting, or other forms of aggression.
-If you find that your kitten is highly skittish, check out this article for more tips on how to help put them at ease.
+If you find that your kitten is highly skittish, we have more tips on how to help put them at ease.

 Set your new cat up for a positive introduction to your home